vivekimsit/currency-flags/README.md

 # currency-flags
-This package outputs two CSS files (minified and unminified) with classes for currency codes using a base64 sprite inlined in CSS.
+This package outputs two CSS files (minified and unminified) with classes for currency codes using base64 background images inlined.

 ## How to use